pan3rock/mode-kissing/README.md

 ## References

-- Pan, L. & Chen X., (submitted), Efficient Computation of Dispersion Curves in Low-velocity Layered Half-spaces, Bulletin of the Seismological Society of America.
+- Pan, L. & Chen X. (submitted).
+Efficient Computation of Dispersion Curves in Low-velocity Layered Half-spaces.
+Bulletin of the Seismological Society of America.
 - Buchen, P. W., & Ben-Hador, R. (1996).
 Free-mode surface-wave computations.
 Geophysical Journal International, 124(3), 869-887.
-- FAN, Y. H., CHEN, X. F., LIU, X. F., LIU, J. Q., & CHEN, X. H. (2007).
+- Fan, Y., Chen, X., Liu, X., Liu, J., & Chen, X. (2007).
 Approximate decomposition of the dispersion equation at high frequencies and the number of multimodes for Rayleigh waves.
 Chinese Journal of Geophysics, 50(1), 222-230.